reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 1580601902567 pool-1-thread-1: completed
 ```

+Looking at the timestamps, we see that two messages are always processed at approximately the same time, followed by a pause of 500 ms. That is because our `TestMessageHandler` is waiting for 500 ms for each message.
+Also, the messages are processed by two threads in the same threadpool `pool-1`, as we wanted.

+Also, we can see that the message batches are fetched in a single thread of a different threadpool `pool-3`.
+This is our coordinator thread.

+All our requirements are fulfilled.
+Mission accomplished.

 ## Conclusion

-The conclusion I draw from the experience of implementing a reactive batch processor is that the reactive concepts are very hard to grasp in the beginning and you only come to admire it's elegance once you have overcome the learning curve.
+The conclusion I draw from the experience of implementing a reactive batch processor is that the reactive programming model is very hard to grasp in the beginning and you only come to admire its elegance once you have overcome the learning curve.
+The reactive stream shown in this example is a very easy one, yet!

 Blocking code within a reactive stream has a high potential of introducing errors with the threading model.
-In my opinion, however, this doesn't mean that every single line of code should be reactive, because it's much easier to understand (and thus maintain) blocking code.
+In my opinion, however, this doesn't mean that every single line of code should be reactive.
+It's much easier to understand (and thus maintain) blocking code.
+We should check that everything is being processed on the expected threads, though, by looking at log output or even better, by creating unit tests.

-The code examples are available on [GitHub](https://github.com/thombergs/code-examples/tree/master/reactive).
+Feel free to play around with the code examples on [GitHub](https://github.com/thombergs/code-examples/tree/master/reactive).